dispiny/dispiny/README.md

 - 🔭 I am preparing to win a gold medal in the Worldskills competition.

-- 🌱 I’m currently learning Golang and Kubernetes
+- 🌱 I’m currently learning Kubernetes, CRI-O and Go

 - ❓ Ask me about anything related to Amazon Web Server stack and related technologies